diegopereyra99/boar-deer-classification/README.md

 ## Model deployment
 To deploy the model I used fastapi to build a simple API where you can upload a file or input a new image URL to get the predictions of the model.
 The response includes the predicted class, the probabilities predicted by the model and the confidence of the predicted class.

 I also built an app with streamlit to have a more interactive option.
-Here I also included the option to show the GradCam++ heatmap over the input image to make a better analysis of the models.
+Here I included the possibility to show the GradCam++ heatmap over the input image to make a better analysis of the models.

 ### FastAPI
 You can deploy your trained model (`model.h5`) by running: